plone/training/mastering_plone/testing.rst

 Some advanced thing.
 Should you ever use an improved search system like collective.solr, results might get batched automatically.
 Check that if you have 101 talks, that you also get back 101 talks.
 Think about what you want to check in your results.
 Do you want to make a one to one comparison?
 How would you handle UUIDs?

 A test creating 101 talks can be slow.
 It tests an edge case.
-There is a trick: create a new :py:class:`TestCase` Class, and set an attribute :py:attr:`level` with the value of 2.
+There is a trick: create a new :class:`TestCase` Class, and set an attribute :attr:`level` with the value of 2.
 This test will then only be run when you run the tests with the argument :option:`-a 2` or :option:`--all`

 .. admonition:: Solution